solify123/Whop-Memberships-App/README.md

-# Whop Demo Dashboard - Node.js Server
+# Whop Dashboard - Node.js Server

 A Node.js web application for managing Whop products and sending messages to members.